 Pamela Layton is the Executive Chairman of the Board of Bioarray.
 Prior to joining Bioarray, Mrs. Layton was the founder and CEO of Parcell Laboratories and was responsible for taking one of the first pure stem cell products from bench to bedside for use in spinal fusion surgeries.
 She holds multiple U.S. and European patents for the ELA cell and its therapeutic applications.
 Prior to founding Parcell Laboratories, she founded TriGuard Group LLC, a security information platform company that in conjunction with a subsidiary of ADT brought a novel internet-based alarm notification platform to market.
 Mrs. Layton holds the patent for the TriGuard Information Management Network.
 Prior to founding TriGuard Group, she spent seven years providing creative financing structures to domestic and international companies.
 Mrs. Layton serves as an advisor to entrepreneurial companies within and outside the U.S., mentors companies through the MIT Mentor Smart program, is a member of SBANE and judge for the SBANE Innovation Awards, and is a member of Launchpad and Sky Ventures.

-Marcia Fournier, the founder, CEO and a member of the Board of Directors of BIOARRAY has extensive experience in cellular and molecular biology as applied to the mechanisms of cancer progression.
-Marcia has demonstrated a record of successful achievements, leadership skills, and motivation to carrying out the company’s first test from inception to commercialization.
-Marcia came to U.S. as a recipient of a scholarship from the Brazilian government to develop her doctoral thesis at the Dana-Farber Cancer Institute.
-She continued on with post-doctoral work and developed strategies for the discovery of biomarkers to track circulating tumor cells that involved quantitative RT-PCR and the isolation and enrichment of epithelial cells from peripheral blood mononuclear cells by immunomagnetic selection.
-During subsequent studies with Dr. Mina Bissell at the Lawrence Berkeley National Lab, Marcia applied 3-dimensional (3D) cell culture models to obtain insights into cancer pathways and identify clinically relevant biomarkers for breast cancer.
-She subsequently held a position as Principal Scientist at GlaxoSmithKline in the Oncology Center of Excellence for Drug Discovery where she conducted research to develop higher-throughput physiologically-relevant models to accelerate the drug discovery process by identifying novel cancer targets and establishing new approaches for drug screening.
-Marcia is trained in genetics with a Doctoral Degree from Federal University of Rio de Janeiro.
+Marcia Fournier, the founder, CEO and a member of the Board of Directors of BIOARRAY is an entrepreneur with experience in oncology drug discovery and development and molecular diagnostics industry.
+Marcia took the company’s technology from inception to commercial launch.
+She came to U.S. as a recipient of a scholarship from the Brazilian government to develop her doctoral thesis at the Dana-Farber Cancer Institute and subsequently performed postdoctoral work with Dr. Mina Bissell at the Lawrence Berkeley National Lab.
+More recently Marcia held a position at GlaxoSmithKline in the Oncology Center of Excellence for Drug Discovery where she worked to develop higher-throughput physiologically-relevant models to accelerate the drug discovery process by identifying novel cancer targets and establishing new approaches for small molecules screening.
+Marcia is trained in genetics with a Doctoral Degree in molecular biology from Federal University of Rio de Janeiro.

 Michal Preminger is a member of the Board of Directors of BIOARRAY.
 She has been the Executive Director at the Harvard Medical School site of the Harvard University Office of Technology Development since 2005.
 Prior to joining Harvard, Dr. Preminger held several senior leadership positions in R&D and Marketing/Business Development in the biotech and hi-tech industries and co-founded a biotech company.
 Among these roles, Dr. Preminger served as Vice President of Protein Therapeutics at Compugen, and as Director of Marketing and Business Development at Lucent Technologies and Avaya.
 Dr. Preminger earned an undergraduate degree in Medicine at the Hebrew University School of Medicine.
 She followed with a Masters Degree and a Ph.D. from the Weizmann Institute of Science, and an MBA from INSEAD in Fontainebleau, France.